-The metrics available from Google Analytics events and goals tracking will provide a closed-loop view of your data.
+The Google Analytics metrics available from custom HubSpot events and goals tracking will provide a closed-loop view of your data.
 Analyze and compare which campaigns and which emails drive the most case study downloads, demo signups, videos watched, etc.

 This gives you the insight not only into which campaigns are delivering leads, but what actions those leads are taking. enabling you to clearly assess the effectiveness of each campaign in terms of revenue and measurable ROI.

 If you aren't tracking events and goals in HubSpot and Google Analytics, check back soon for an in-depth blog post on getting started.